dward2/BME547/syllabus.md

 control, feedback and algorithmic processing.
 This course focuses on software design skills that are ubiquitous in the medical device industry, including software version control, unit testing, fault tolerance, continuous integration testing and documentation.
-Experience will be gained in Python and and potentially other languages.
+Experience will be gained in Python and potentially other languages.

 The course will be structured around various software projects related to